Toggle menu

 Textiles and shoes

-Textiles and shoes are collected by the Salvation Army, R&S Recycling and Oxfam.
+Textiles and shoes from Haverton Hill are collected by the Salvation Army, R&S Recycling and Oxfam.
 The items are sorted and where possible they are sold through charity shops linked to these organisations.
 Things that are not suitable for the shops are bagged and shipped abroad for use in developing countries.
 Everything else is recycled into rags.

 Share this page